Welcome to the University of Minnesota Class of 2028! This checklist is for first-year students admitted for Fall 2024.

 A scanned or electronic copy of an official test score report cannot be considered as official test results.
 The July 1 submission deadline cannot be extended.
 We strongly recommend you to request your official test scores be sent as soon as you confirm your admission.

 International freshman students must complete both international student orientation and freshman orientation.

 International Student Online Preparation Course

 Prior to arrival, all new international students are required to complete the International Student Preparation Course.
 This program is the first step in completing new international student orientation requirements, and it will help you prepare for your arrival at the University.
 Visit isss.umn.edu/new to begin the course.
-Upon arrival, you should complete the MyISSS Document Check.
-Once on campus, you are required to attend the ISSS Check-In and Welcome Session.
+Upon arrival, you should complete the MyISSS Document Check and attend the ISSS Check-In and Welcome Session.
 Review the ISSS New Student Information at isss.umn.edu/new.

 Freshman Orientation: New Student Checklist

 Freshman Orientation is required for all new students.
 Once you have confirmed your enrollment, you will receive information from your college about completing your New Student Checklist.